 The villages in Nepal are rich in flora and fauna, wildlife, culture and tradition, mountain view, and many more.
 If you are searching for places worth visiting, then give a quick visit to the following villages located in different corners of Nepal.

-Located in the remote area of the Far western region of Nepal, Badimalika village is one of the less explored lands by travelers.
+Located in the remote area of the Far Western region of Nepal, Badimalika village is one of the less explored lands by travelers.
 Residing in the Bajura district, Badimalika village is named after a sacred Badimalika temple.

 The Badimalika temple sits at an altitude of 4,200m, which is quite a challenge for travelers to achieve.
-The path to Badimalika is not only difficult but is also risky.
+The path to Badimalika is not only difficult but also risky.
 So, you are highly recommended to hire a guide to complete the trek with lesser risk.

 Not many people know about the trekking route as it lies in an isolated area.
 But, Badimalika village is one of the must-visit sites due to its unmatched beauty.

 The traditional and local ambiance of this small yet charismatic village is being preserved by Khaptad National Park.
 The village is enriched with rare vegetation and species of birds and animals.